HelloChatterbox/dev_documentation/docs/mycroft-technologies/lingua-franca.md

 ---
 description: >-
   Lingua Franca is our multilingual language parsing and formatting library.
-  This is what allows Mycroft to both understand and respond with naturally expressed dates, numbers and times.
+  This is what allows Chatterbox to both understand and respond with naturally expressed dates, numbers and times.
 ---